openfoodfacts/scrypt-password-hash-provider/README.md

 ### Delete User

 We will need an event listener to pick up the user deleted event so that user names can be wiped from contributions.
 Maybe create a table in the Keycloak database so we can track for other applications too.

+### Making future realm changes

+The import realm facility on startup will not update an existing realm with any configuration changes.

+The startup.sh script runs an after_startup.sh script in the background which waits for keycloak to start and then can run arbitrary updates to realm configuration.

 ## Deprecate Non-keycloak Authentication